digitalwave/msc_pyparser/README.md

 ['SecRule TX:EXECUTING_PARANOIA_LEVEL "@lt 1" "id:920011,phase:1,pass,nolog,skipAfter:END-REQUEST-920-PROTOCOL-ENFORCEMENT"']
 ```

-**MSCUtils**
+### MSCUtils

-This class contains the helper function(s) (currently only one), which can helps you to make the IO functions.
+This class contains IO helper functions (currently only one function).

 Inside of structure
 ===================

-As you can see, the `MSCParser` class reads the `ModSecurity` rulesets, and transforms it to a Python object, especially to a Python `list`.
+The `MSCParser` class reads the `ModSecurity` rulesets, and transforms them into a Python `list`.
 Every item in this list is a `dictionary`.
-Every dict item has a `type` and a `lineno` keys, and some others - depends what's the value of `type`.
+Every dictionary item has the keys `type` and `lineno`.
+Depending on the `type` there might be additional keys.

-There are four type what actually supported:
+These are the supported types:

 * Comment
 * SecRule